Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 In England there is a 'show championship' and a 'full championship'.
 A full championship requires the dog to prove it can work in the field as well as win in the show ring.
 Peg earned her working certificate at the International Gun Dog League retriever trails in 1930 and became a full champion.

-After her maternal duties, she went back into the show ring and continued winning even as an older bitch.
+After raising her puppies, she went back into the show ring and continued winning.
 One of her big wins was Reserve at the Westminster Kennel Club show in 1934.

 An imported English show champion Labrador Retriever